robotslacker/slackerdb/README.md

 For parameters that are not configured, means default values will be used.

 ### Data Service
+* Data service work with port x, please make sure enable port x in server configuration or parameter.
 It's important to note that currently, we have little regard for data security.
 This data services should work in a trusted environment.

 ####  user login
 User login (note: this is optional).
 After success, a token will be provided.